Fill your College Details

 Benefits of Piggybacking in Computer Networks

-The benefits of piggybacking in computer networks include:
+Some of the benefits of piggybacking in computer networks are:

-• Fewer acknowledgment frames free up bandwidth for data transfer, boosting throughput.
+• Fewer acknowledgement frames lead to additional bandwidth for data transmission, thus increasing data throughput.

-• Piggybacking enhances flow control in sliding window protocols, enabling smoother communication.
+• Piggybacking enhances the flow control mechanism in sliding window protocols, resulting in more efficient communications.

 Challenges of Piggybacking in Computer Networks